aklagoo/cse576_project_2/README.md

-# Out-of-Order Generalization of Min/Max Operations
+# Out-of-Distribution Generalization of Min/Max Operations
 ## Description
 The project aims to train generalized models that work on out-of-order datasets.
 The task is simple: pick the largest/smallest number from a list of numbers.